openacid/slimarray/README.md

 # How it works

-package slimarray uses polynomial to compress and store an array of uint32.
+Package slimarray uses polynomial to compress and store an array of uint32.
 A uint32 costs only 5 bits in a sorted array of a million number in range [0, 1000*1000].